evagene/www.evagene.com/content/_index.md

 ### Works with your existing office and pedigree software: gedcom, word, excel, powerpoint and infopath

 Evagene has been designed to belong alongside the best productivity software to reduce the gradient of the learning curve.
-Whether you prefer to use icons or keyboard shortcuts, everything is laid out in logical, familiar patterns.
+Whether you prefer to use icons or keyboard short-cuts, everything is laid out in logical, familiar patterns.
 You don't need to understand computer jargon, databases or server to carry out any operations in Evagene.

 ![](/images/image-home-4.png)